Piercingxx/Piercingxx/README.md

 - Distro installers for Arch, Debian, and Fedora
 - A comprehensive dotfiles suite with unified UX across WMs
-- Device enablement (Surface devices, NuVision tablet, touchscreens)
+- Device enablement (Surface devices, and more obsecure tablets and touchscreens)
-- Workstation/server bootstrap for media, CUDA, Docker, and local AI
+- Workstation/server bootstrap for self hosting, business communications, media rendering with Docker and local AI.

 If you like scripts that remove friction, enforce taste, and deliver a clean Wayland UX—this is that.
 If you don’t, there’s always “try turning it off and on again.”